 The Flipper Exodus

 Modern Pokemon was driven by flippers.
-Over 80% of recent sales came from flippers, not collectors.
-They treated sealed product like stocks.
+Resellers drove much of the demand for modern sealed product.
+They treated it like stocks.
 Buy at retail.
 Flip at markup.
 Repeat.

 When retail became widely available again and markups collapsed, the flippers left.
 They're not coming back.